zeynoxwashere/kahoot-flooder/README.md

 # kahoot-flooder
-Shortly, a few months ago i revamped an old kahoot flooder, and heres the code.
+Shortly, a few months ago, i revamped an old kahoot flooder; and heres the code

 Repl: